iamovi/notAcursor/README.md

 <div class="notAcursor-dot-type1" data-notacursor-dot></div>
 <div class="notAcursor-outline-type1" data-notacursor-outline></div>
 ```
-- Just copy and paste it to anywhere of your body tag.
+- Just copy and paste it to anywhere in your .html body tag.
 - This one is type1, To use type2 simply Change type1 to type2 >

 ### notAcursor-type2